 Have your kids help you get rid of anything they no longer want or need before you start packing.
 Make a game of it.
 Let them know that whatever they get rid of will make room for new things.
 This is a great way to get them excited about decluttering, especially if you hold a garage sale where they can get money for their old stuff to go shopping for their new room.

 Pack Snacks & Activities

 On moving day, pack a cooler of snacks and drinks so that you and your kids won’t get hungry.
 Also, be sure to have plenty of activities on hand for them, since most of the time they’ll be left to their own devices and could get very bored while the adults take care of everything.
 Bring things like games, a portable DVD player, or tablets so that they will have something to keep them occupied.

 If you can’t get daycare or a playdate for them with their friends on moving day, consider setting up a room in the new house for them with some entertainment so that they can get settled in.
 Hook up the TV and turn on the Disney+.
 Keeping them busy will allow you to focus on the move.

 Once everything is moved into the new house, get the kids involved in the unpacking process.
 Again, make a game of it.
 Perhaps whoever gets their rooms unpacked first will receive a special prize or get to pick out the restaurant that night.
 Assign them tasks, like folding the packing paper and breaking down the boxes.
 Not only will the unpacking process go quicker, but your kids will be less focused on the upheaval of moving and more focused on the excitement of the experience.

 Make It Feel Like Home

 It can take time to settle into your new home, so make your kids feel more comfortable by unpacking certain creature comforts right away, like their favorite blankets, toys, and necessities.
-Keep them in boxes marked “first day” so they will be easy to access document collaboration software.
+Keep them in boxes marked “first day” so that they will be easy to access.
 Having these things around will ease some of the stress of the move and help with the transition.